mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 some internal bug of XHR/WebSocket causes out-of-order message to be sent in rare case.
 However, frequent resync requests should definitely not happen on regular basis - if they do, there's some kind of problem going on.

+### Vaadin Client-side corrective measures

+When the connection is broken, the client will basically do this:

+1. Await for next UIDL (which will never come)
+2. After 5 minutes it will ask for a resync.
+It's not known whether the client does so over XHR or over WebSocket - if over WebSocket, the resync request will get lost as well;
+   if over XHR and the response is sent via WebSocket, the response will get lost as well.
+3. The client will endlessly await for resync, thus appearing to be frozen.

+The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
+Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed.
+Unfortunately, neither the client nor the server will attempt to repair the connection by reconnecting.

+Therefore, if the connection becomes broken, Vaadin client will simply freeze indefinitely.

 ## Blinking progress bar